 Intermittent activities are similarly compared with their commercial rivals and are ordinarily exempt if conducted without the promotional efforts typical of commercial endeavors.

 If an enterprise is conducted primarily for beneficiaries of an organization's exempt activities (e.g., a student bookstore), casual sales to outsiders are ordinarily not a “regular” trade or business.

 The type of income usually subject a Self-Directed IRA to UBTI or UBIT is income generated from the following sources:

 Internal Revenue Code Section 511 taxes “unrelated business taxable income” (UBTI) at the rates applicable to corporations or trusts, depending on the organization's legal characteristics.

 A Self-Directed IRA subject to UBTI is taxed at the trust tax rate because an IRA is considered a trust.
-For 2017, a Solo 401k Plan subject to UBTI is taxed at the following rates:
+For 2020, a Solo 401k Plan or Self-Directed IRA is subject to UBTI is taxed at the following rates:

 I hope this article helped any answer questions you might have concerning your Self-Directed IRA and UBIT/UBTI tax.
-If you have any questions, feel free to ask or call Royal Legal Solutions at (512) 757–3994.
+If you have any questions, feel free to ask in the comments below or contact us directly.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.